 In June 2017, as amended in January 2019, the Company entered into a non-cancellable operating lease for its corporate headquarters and laboratory space in San Diego, California.
 The lease commenced in January 2018, the period the Company gained access to the leased space and began recognizing rent expense.
 The lease expires in July 2025 and the Company has an option to extend the term of the lease for an additional five years.
 The lease includes certain rent abatement, rent escalations, tenant improvement allowances and additional charges for common area maintenance and other costs.
-Rent expense for the years ended December 31, 2018 and 2019 was \$0.9 million and \$1.1 million, respectively.
+Rent expense for the years ended December 31, 2018 and 2019 and the nine months ended September 30, 2019 and 2020 was \$0.9 million, \$1.1 million, \$0.8 million and \$1.3 million, respectively.